nickbytes/slowdrive-in/README.md

 Most of this code is from https://github.com/TomWhitwell/SlowMovie but I've adapted it to upload photos ~~to Instagram~~.

 Where to upload now... hmm.

+## Usage

+1. create virtualenv and install dependencies
+2. Add `.mp4` videos to the `Videos/` folder
+3. Run script, images are output to `Images/`